Disorder-tunable entanglement at infinite temperature: Introduction

-The ability to suppress thermalization while retaining a high degree of control over entanglement is key to technological applications.
-Integrable systems do not meet these requirements as they are restricted to one spatial dimension and require fine tuning of the system's parameters.
-In MBL systems, bulk excitations are localized, regardless of their energy density, which indeed may effectively protect the information stored in the degrees of freedom at the system's boundary~\cite{Huse13L,Bahri:2015aa}.
+The ability to suppress thermalization while retaining a high degree of control over entanglement is key to robust technological applications based on many-body quantum systems.
+Integrable systems do not meet this requirement as they are restricted to one spatial dimension and require fine tuning of the parameters.
+In MBL systems, bulk excitations are localized, regardless of their energy density, which indeed can effectively protect the information stored in the degrees of freedom at the system's boundary~\cite{Huse13L,Bahri:2015aa}.
 Nevertheless, entanglement in MBL states is typically bounded by ``area-law'' scaling~\cite{Bauer13}.
 This limits their applications in quantum-enhanced metrology, which often rely on large multipartite entanglement~\cite{PezzeRMP}.
 The latter entanglement structures have recently been identified~\cite{DesaulesQFI,Dooley2023} in a class of systems known as quantum many-body scars (QMBS)~\cite{Serbyn2021, MoudgalyaReview, ChandranReview}.
-When QMBS systems are prepared in special initial states, their dynamics become trapped in a subspace that does not mix with the thermalizing bulk of the spectrum, leading to coherent time evolution of local observables~\cite{Bernien2017, Bluvstein2021, Jepsen2021, GuoXian2022, zhang2022many,yao2022observation}.
+When QMBS systems are prepared in special initial states, their dynamics become trapped in a subspace that does not mix with the thermalizing bulk of the spectrum, leading to the coherent time evolution of local observables~\cite{Bernien2017, Bluvstein2021, Jepsen2021, GuoXian2022, zhang2022many,yao2022observation}.
 The observation of QMBS has triggered a flurry of theoretical efforts to understand and classify the general mechanisms of weak ergodicity breaking in isolated quantum systems~\cite{ShiraishiMori, BernevigEnt, Turner2018a, wenwei18TDVPscar, Iadecola2019_2, MotrunichTowers, Dea2020, Pakrouski2020, Moudgalya2022, Buca2023}.